Amagansett, New York: Geography

-According to the United States Census Bureau, the CDP has a total area of 17.0 sqkm, of which 16.9 sqkm is land and 0.1 sqkm, or 0.37%, is water.
+According to the United States Census Bureau, the CDP has an area of 17.0 sqkm, of which 16.9 sqkm is land and 0.1 sqkm, or 0.37%, is water.

-At the end of the last ice age, Amagansett stood at the eastern tip of Long Island.
-At that time, Montauk was an island on its own in the Atlantic.
+At the end of the last Ice Age, Amagansett stood at Long Island's eastern tip.
+At that time, Montauk was an island in the Atlantic.
 In the intervening several thousand years, ocean currents, or littoral drift, filled in space with sand.
 This area is now known as Napeague.

 Distinct places within Amagansett include Amagansett village, Beach Hampton, and the Devon Colony on Gardiner's Bay.
 Other places of geographic significance include the "Walking Dunes" in Napeague and the Atlantic Double Dunes, which are protected by The Nature Conservancy and local and federal governments.